 There is a need to identify the traits of a loner.
 This way you can know if your child is one.

-- He/she does not talk much – There are children who are silent and there are those who are introvert.
+There are children who are silent and there are those who are introverts.
 Though the former does not speak much, he/she is known to respond and be interested in happenings around him/her.
-The latter however, is least bothered.
-Instead, he/she is deep drawn within himself.
+The latter, however, is least bothered.
+Instead, he/she is deeply drawn within himself.

-- Does not indulge in hobbies – A loner would show little interest in activities which other children around him/her might find interesting.
+A loner would show little interest in activities that other children around him/her might find interesting.

-- Get professional help – A counsellor can be of great help in this regard.
+A counselor can be of great help in this regard.
 He would be able to prescribe therapy sessions and remedial procedures to help your child.

 It is important to understand that a loner can undergo a tremendous change once he is past the teenage years.
 Also, it is important to understand and respect the wishes of your child.